 - 1.5.
 From the monitoring results, any changes in dolphin occurrence within the study area will be examined for possible causes, and appropriate actions and additional mitigation measures will be recommended as necessary. - 1.6.
-This report is the tenth quarterly progress report under the TM-CLKL construction phase dolphin monitoring programme submitted to the Gammon Construction Limited, summarizing the results of the surveys findings during the period of March to May 2016, utilizing the survey data collected by HKLR03 project.
+This report is the 12th quarterly progress report under the TM-CLKL construction phase dolphin monitoring programme submitted to the Gammon Construction Limited, summarizing the results of the surveys findings during the period of September to November 2016, utilizing the survey data collected by HKLR03 impact phase monitoring project.